 Whether you have sand castings, forgings, rough machined parts, or stamping parts, you can get your parts deburred or burnished.

 Also, you can make rock tumbling in the industrial tumbling barrel.

 Usually, from a raw component to a beautifully finished piece, you need to go through 2 or 3 steps.

 Also, a barrel tumbling machine can process a lot of parts in one batch.
-You can also stress relief your pieces at the same time.
+You can also give stress relief to your pieces at the same time.

-Besides, the slow tumbling speed (10-30 rpm) prevents parts from damaging and impingement, especially for fragile parts.
+Besides, the slow tumbling speed (10-30 rpm) prevents parts from damaging and impacting each other, especially for fragile parts.

-Barrel tumbling machines for metal parts run in not only the wet process but also a dry process.
+Barrel tumbling machines for metal parts are suitable for both wet and dry tumbling.

 The dry method is typically for soft parts (e.g., wood, plastic parts) final polishing with natural media.

-Over the years, the Inovatecindustrial rotary tumbler well received by mechanical workshops throughout the world.
+Over the years, the Inovatec industrial rotary tumbler has been well received by mechanical workshops throughout the world.